iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 1 reviews"/>
 </p>

+> Horrible scam.
+You are paying to consult.
+No diagnosis or prescriptions.<br> :date: __2021-01-27 16:01:50__

+> I am setting new passwords and they are refused<br> :date: __2021-01-26 23:06:51__

+> Worst experience ever!!
+Doctor arrived late to our video call.
+I could not see the doctor, video was snowy and I had to ask the doctor to repeat herself over and over again.
+The doctor said she had to refresh her side of the call over and over again.
+No advice was given or medication.
+Customer Service is no help at all.
+No warning to the end of the call.
+Say clear of this application.
+Don't get robbed like I did.
+Doctors are suppose to help people, not rob them.<br> :date: __2021-01-25 23:30:12__

+> Unusable.
+Click for a visit, asks you who for but doesn't give the option to answer.
+So your just stuck there.<br> :date: __2021-01-25 15:37:58__

+> Gave my wife the wrong prescription and wouldn't fix their mistake!
+We are trying not to go into Dr offices because we have a premie baby at home.
+So when my wife had a terrible earache we thought we could rely on Doctor On Demand to help us.
+Their Dr wrote the Rx for the wrong medicine...and then couldn't be reached to fix it.
+We had to pay an ADDITIONAL $75 to get to get some simple eardrops.
+They have refused to credit us for the wrong Rx.
+I caution everyone to avoid this company!<br> :date: __2021-01-24 16:12:10__

 > Forces you to give up your location data even if you're going the telehealth route.
 Completely useless app.<br> :date: __2021-01-22 15:28:35__